darkscyla/MA-LOAM/README.md

 ### Building and running

-Clone this package in a catkin workspace and build the package using:
+Clone this package in a catkin workspace, change directory to it and build the package using:

 ```bash
 catkin build --this --no-deps --cmake-args  -DCMAKE_BUILD_TYPE=Release
 ```

 For more detail (or in case your workspace was not setup using `catkin-tools`), take a look [here](https://answers.ros.org/question/54178/how-to-build-just-one-package-using-catkin_make/).
 When the build finishes, simply launch environments using the provided launch files.
-For example:
+For example, run any of the following:

 ```bash
 roslaunch ma_loam simple_corridor.launch            # Launches a light weight corridor model